 3. Find what works for you

 Each of us is different and we will find serenity in different activities and situations.
 Some people cultivate serenity by listening to calm and peaceful music.
-Others get a calm and tranquil feeling after organising their workspace or home.
+Others get a calm and tranquil feeling after organizing their workspace or home.
 We can also find serenity when we are lost in a rewarding hobby, particularly a practical one such as crafting.

 I invite you to be aware and play around with different activities and visit varied locations to notice when you are at your most serene.
 Then you can intentionally recreate these to ease times of stress and to give yourself an uplifting boost of positive emotions.

-If you wish to become more resilient, self-compassionate and happier, join Bryony’s Positive Psychology for Life course.
+If you wish to become more resilient, self-compassionate, and happier, join Bryony’s Positive Psychology for Life course.
 Learn and practice the best Positive Psychology techniques to transform your life.